top of page

 To overcome these limitations, harvesting energy in space and transporting it to the ground was suggested at the dawn of the space age.
 It is estimated that space-based solar power (SPSB) could generate 40 times as much energy as Earth-based solar power.
 However, advancements in solar-pumped lasers for space applications have faced obstacles.
 These challenges stem from the low conversion efficiency, complexities in focusing solar light, managing thermal load during the operation, and constraints in existing gain media.

 Equipped with a decade of experience in laser development, the team is currently addressing these issues.
-The pathfinder program of the European Research Council in the APACE project funds part of these activities.
+The pathfinder program of the European Research Council in the APACE project funds part of these activities (APL Photonics 2024).

 bottom of page